Erik Solheim: Norwegian politics

 Solheim was the leader of Socialist Youth 1977–1980 and party secretary of the Socialist Left Party 1981–1985.
 In 1987, he became leader of the Socialist Left Party and rose quickly to become a popular figure in Norwegian politics.
 In the 1989 election he was elected to Parliament from Sør-Trøndelag in what was to then SVs best election, but was the following two elections (in 1993 and 1997 Solheim was elected from Oslo).
 He was controversial within his own party because he was considered to be too right-wing.
 In 1997, after ten years as party leader, he stepped down and was succeeded by Kristin Halvorsen.
-Through the 1990s Solheim became one of the most prominent figures in Norwegian politics, and lead his party through a period of rising popularity.
+Through the 1990s Solheim became one of the most prominent figures in Norwegian politics, and led his party through a period of rising popularity.
 In later years he has received criticism from some older party colleagues for moderating his views on the European Union and becoming a supporter of Norway's membership in NATO.

 Solheim was appointed Minister of International Development on 17 October 2005 as part of Stoltenberg's Second Cabinet, the first time Solheim's party sat in the Cabinet.
 On 18 October 2007, he was also appointed Minister of the Environment.
 He held both posts until 23 March 2012, when he was—against his own wish—moved by newly appointed party leader Audun Lysbakken.